 The Company has insufficient resources to meet both its current obligations at June 30, 1996 and its long-term obligations.
 The maximum proceeds to be derived from this offering (approximately \$1,936,000 if all outstanding Bank Warrants, Redeemable Warrants and Options are exercised) will not be sufficient to satisfy these obligations.
 To meet such obligations and to pursue the development of new generic drug products the Company must find alternative sources of funding.
 As previously indicated, the Company has continued to actively pursue financing.
 At the current time, the Company is discussing with several parties obtaining financing which will replace the Company's banks and provide additional working capital.
 There can be no assurance that the Company will be able to obtain any such financing on commercially acceptable terms.
 In addition, the report of the Company's independent certified public accountants contains an explanatory paragraph as to the Company's ability to continue as a going concern.
-Among the factors cited by the accountants as raising substantial doubt as to the Company's ability to continue as a going concern are: the loss incurred by the Company of approximately \$2,203,000 during the year ended December 31, 1995; the Company's working capital deficiency of approximately \$7,393,000 at that date; the expiration of the Credit Agreement on March 31, 1996 (which subsequently was extended to December 31, 1996, as described above); and the uncertainties concerning the FDA consent decree and the ongoing inquiry by the Commission.
+Among the factors cited by the accountants as raising substantial doubt as to the Company of approximately \$2,203,000 during the year ended December 31, 1995; the Company's working capital deficiency of approximately \$7,393,000 at that date; the expiration of the Credit Agreement on March 31, 1996 (which subsequently was extended to December 31, 1996, as described above); and the uncertainties concerning the FDA consent decree and the ongoing inquiry by the Commission.
 See Note A of Notes to Consolidated Financial Statements.